shwilliam/vue-essential-transitions/README.md

-v-grow              | Scale into view v-slide             | Slide in from right of window v-slide-left        | Slide in from left of window v-slide-fade        | Slide in from right and transition opacity v-slide-fade-left   | Slide in from left and transition opacity v-slide-fade-down   | Slide down and transition opacity
+v-grow              | Scale into view v-slide             | Slide in from right of window v-slide-left        | Slide in from left of window v-slide-down        | Slide in from top of window v-slide-up          | Slide in from bottom of window v-slide-fade        | Slide in from right and transition opacity v-slide-fade-left   | Slide in from left and transition opacity v-slide-fade-down   | Slide down and transition opacity